-'''

-lmdown -c license_file_list [-vendor vendor_daemon] [-q] [-all] [-force]
+lmdown -c license_file_list [-vendor vendor_daemon] [-q] [-all] [-force] where:

-'''

-Table 12-6 • Imdown Argument Usage
+Table -6 • Imdown Argument Usage

 Argument Description -c license_file_list Use the specified license files.
-Note that specifying -c license_file_list is always recommended with Imdown. -vendor vendor_daemon Shut down only this vendor daemon.
+Note that specifying -c license_file_list is always recommended with lmdown. -vendor vendor_daemon Shut down only this vendor daemon.
 The license server continues running. -q Don't prompt.
-Otherwise, 1mdown provides a confirmation prompt. -all If multiple servers are specified, automatically shuts down all of themq is implied with -a11.
+Otherwise, 1mdown provides a confirmation prompt. -all If multiple servers are specified, automatically shuts down all of themq is implied with -all. -force If licenses are borrowed, 1mdown runs only from the system where the license server is running, and then only if the user adds -force.